syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {

-//Iterate through the each of the child items of WTextBody
+//Iterates through each of the child items of WTextBody

 for(int i = 0; i < textBody.ChildEntities.Count; i++)